freohr/yet-another-glog-hack/intents.md

 However, Inventory is limited: your PC's maximum inventory size is related to your Attributes, and only grows slowly over the course of your level ups.
 Some classes may increase the number of inventory slots for a specific kind of gear (e.g. the Specialist has more space, dedicated to tools and toolkits).

+##### How to interact with the world

+The rule of thumbs to know if a plan might work:

+* If it is trivial, it usually just works
+* If is is reasonable, the Referee may ask for a small cost (spent item, a small HP loss, etc.)
+* If it is risky, the Referee should ask for a roll and/or a high cost (spent items and HP loss?)
+* If it is farfetched, find another plan.

 ##### How to mechanically advance

 PCs can advance in two ways: